 MERGE, a Chicago-based full-service digital marketing agency, has entry level roles that offer certification pathways for software such as Marketo, Salesforce, and Sitecore.
 The company seeks aligned values, skills, and potential rather than degrees.
 “Mostly, we're looking for somebody who aligns with our values of ability, agility, and humility, and someone who showcases curiosity,” says Chief Talent Officer Kerry Griffin.

-If your job opening has educational requirements, consider alternatives such as "associates degree or four years related experience."
+If your job opening has educational requirements, consider alternatives such as "associate's degree or four years related experience."
 Could a required certification be earned after hire, rather than before?
 It's not about lowering standards; it's about expanding opportunities.

 Consider Customized Training

-Maybe your pipeline is full of ready-to-work candidates, but your role requires job-specific knowledge and skills which your applicants do not yet have.
+Maybe your pipeline is full of ready-to-work candidates, but your role requires job-specific knowledge and skills that your applicants do not yet have.
 You can tap the resources of the workforce ecosystem to help you address that challenge.

 Many business services partners can help with customized training to help deliver on-the-job performance.
 Remember Alita Bezanis from Pete’s Fresh Market?
 Some of her team members’ lack of experience using English on the job was hampering their ability to provide great customer service.
-So Alita teamed up with Instituto Del Progreso Latino, crafting an ESL curriculum that focused on customer service language.
+So Alita teamed up with Instituto Del Progreso

 Alita's analysis also revealed the demanding nature of the cashier role.
 Building on prior success, Pete’s introduced a streamlined two-day onboarding process and a weekly training program for that role.
 Alita shares how their efforts impacted quality and the bottom line: "Our retention rates improved significantly, and our cashiers have grown more adept at handling customer interactions."

 Sure, you can build your own training programs without partners.
-But why not take advantage of free or subsidized help, from agencies who have significant experience raising the skills of workers similar to your team members?
+But, why not take advantage of free or subsidized help, from agencies who have significant experience raising the skills of workers similar to your team members?
 Take a cue from Tom Vranas, and access public funds (in his case, from Cook County) to raise the skills of new hires.
 The workforce ecosystem may cover some percentage of payroll and training costs for the first few weeks or months on the job.

 Consider Apprenticeship